France to apply digital tax this year whether U.S. returns to negotiations or not

 France will apply taxes on digital services this year whether the United States returns to negotiations on the issue or not, Finance Minister Bruno Le Maire said on Thursday, calling a decision by Washington to pull out of talks a "provocation".

 The United States announced on Wednesday it was withdrawing from negotiations with European countries over new global tax rules on digital companies, saying the talks had failed to make any progress.
-France, one of several European countries which has enacted new taxes to collect more revenue from digital companies, had agreed to suspend collection of its levy while negotiations were under way at the Organisation for Economic Cooperation and Development on a global approach.
+France, one of several European countries that have enacted new taxes to collect more revenue from digital companies, had agreed to suspend the collection of its levy while negotiations were underway at the Organisation for Economic Cooperation and Development on a global approach.

 Nearly 140 countries have been negotiating the first rewrite of international tax rules in a generation in order to bring them up to date for the digital age.
 The aim is to reach an agreement before the end of the year, although the coronavirus outbreak has slowed progress.